The Excise duty (Amendment) Act, 2018: A progress for Uganda’s economy or an impediment to telecommunication?

 What are the possible negative implications of the Act?

 United Nations recognizes information access as a fundamental human right.
-This under Article 19 of the Universal Declaration of Human Rights (1948),which states that the fundamental right of freedom of expression encompasses the freedom to “to seek, receive and impart information and ideas through any media and regardless of frontiers”.Taxing social media and internet may constrain the means of communication and information access.
+This under Article 19 of the Universal Declaration of Human Rights (1948), which states that the fundamental right of freedom of expression encompasses the freedom to “to seek, receive and impart information and ideas through any media and regardless of frontiers”.Taxing social media and the internet may constrain the means of communication and information access.

 The majority users of social media are the youth and as we are aware the largest portion of the youth are unemployed.
 The question paused here is; which type of taxation are we employing in this move to tax social media?
 Could it be progressive or regressive taxation?
 Social media is the way most of the youth access information if it becomes costly to access, this policy may disempower the youth instead of empowering them.